-Christian counselors provide helping relationships for many individuals and families.
-The Counseling & Psychology program is designed to prepare students to enter graduate studies following their MACU education in order to prepare for a career as a school counselor, mental health professional, marriage and family counselor, clinical psychologist, or other type of professional counselor or psychologist; or to use their skills in career or volunteer service in the local church.
+Christian counselors and psychologists develop helping relationships with a wide variety of clients, including individuals, families, churches, communities, and other organizations.
+The Counseling & Psychology program is designed to prepare students to

+- a. enter a variety of human services and helping occupations as a Qualified Professional, - b. enter graduate studies in preparation for a career as a mental health professional, marriage and family counselor, school counselor, clinical psychologist, social worker, or other related fields, and - c. use their skills in career or volunteer services within the Christian community, churches, and parachurch organizations.

-Students successfully completing the Counseling and Psychology major will:
+Students successfully completing the Counseling & Psychology Major (BA and BS) will: